San Marcos Growers LogoSan Marcos Growers

 The species was one of the first aloes to be successfully cultivated in Europe and received the Royal Horticultural Society's Award of Garden Merit in 2002.
 This variety comes from around Caledon in the mild winter rainfall Overberg region of southern end of the Western Cape Province of South Africa.
 The name for the variety is the Latin word meaning "depressed" and is thought to come from either the observation that the rosette appears more vertically flattened or that the leaves are not as thick as the typical variety.
 See our listing for the smaller typical form, which we also grow, on our Aloe brevifolia var. brevifolia page for more information about this plant.
 Our thanks to John Trager at the Huntington Botanic Garden for providing our original stock on this plant.

-This information about Aloe brevifolia var. depressa displayed on this web page is based on research we have conducted in our horticultural library and from reliable online resources.
-We also will relate observations we have made about it as it grows in our nursery gardens and other gardens visited, as well how our crops have performed in containers in the nursery field.
-Where appropriate, we will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+The information about Aloe brevifolia var. depressa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]